 Your new addon domain is now set up …

 Note: If you get an error message, make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

-You can also easily remove an addon domain using the cPanel Addon Domains function.
+You can easily remove addon domains using the Addon Domains feature.

-To delete an addon domain, go to the Addon Domains > Modify Addon Domain area, select the item you would like to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain section, select the addon domain to be deleted and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …